microsoft/atlas-design/site/src/components/hero.md

 ### Hero sizes

-Heroes have defaults spacing that relies on the `.hero-content` element, so be sure to include it.
+Heroes have default spacing that relies on the `.hero-content` element, so be sure to include it.
 However, there are also a few modifiers that can be used to change the _minimum_ height of the hero.
 If you pack a hero with text, it will grow in height.
 Each size is denoted by a t-shirt size.
 For more on how Atlas creates its names [check out the explainer for component sizes](../components/overview.md).

 ```html-no-indent
 <section class="hero hero-xs hero-xs background-color-primary color-primary-invert">